ekeleshian/ekeleshian.github.io/src/pages/reading_from_text_files/index.md

 #### Tackling the Problem

-From the GC [API documentation](https://googleapis.github.io/google-cloud-python/latest/storage/blobs.html), there are three ways to read the contents of a blob, but I found that `download_as_string` would be the best method to use as it has two optional parameters to pass, `start (~int~), end (/int/)`, which represent the first and last byte of a range to be downloaded.
+From the GC [API documentation](https://googleapis.github.io/google-cloud-python/latest/storage/blobs.html), there are three ways to read the contents of a blob, but I found that `download_as_string` would be the best method to use as it has two optional parameters to pass `start, end`, which represent the first and last byte of a range to be downloaded.
 Since the byte range was deterministic, i.e. the contents of this blob would never change during runtime, I figured that this was the way to solve my problem.

 ##### Determine the offset: